The Pacific Northwest boasts a wide diversity of animals, both land based and aquatic, including mammals, reptiles, insects, birds & fish.

 Fishing on the coast is first class.
 Our waters teem with both fresh & saltwater varieties, and expert guides can offer you the fishing experience of a lifetime!

-The Pacific Northwest has a remarkable range of land based animals.
+Coastal B.C. has a remarkable range of land based animals.
 Larger varieties include our impressive elk, grizzly bears, black bears, wolves, and cougars.
-Our smaller species are no less fascinating, and encompass interesting weasels, minks, beavers, squirrels, and many types of bats.
+Our smaller species are no less fascinating, and encompass interesting weasels, minks, beavers, squirrels, bats and many more various creatures.

 Many wild & varied marine animals inhabit the waters along the coast.
 One can see dolphins, killer whales, grey whales, sea turtles, humpback whales, & other extraordinary species in our waters.
 Naturalists, biologists, whale watchers, & beachcombers travel here from afar to enjoy the super natural wonders of B.C.’s stunning coast lines and oceans.